felixtheratruns/py_backup/README.md

 This bash script backs up folders to multiple directories using rysnc.
 It also has a menu option that gets rid of characters in paths that cause problems with rsync.
 # Before you start running the main script, do this:
 ```
-sudo bash create_and_clear_destination_dirs.sh
+sudo bash create_and_clear_destination_dirs.py
 ```
 You can run this after you move things to the destinations folders and it will clear them out.

 # Copying multiple directories
-in vars.sh you will see the default "other\_copying" associative array, this copies /data/backup/backup\_src/other\_origin
+in vars.py you will see the default "other\_copying" associative array, this copies /data/backup/backup\_src/other\_origin

 to